Diabetes – Monitoring Your Blood Sugar Level

 What tests can I use to check my blood sugar level?

-There are 2 blood tests that can help you manage your diabetes.
-One of these tests is called an A1C test, which reflects your blood sugar (or blood glucose) control over the past 2-3 months.
+The 3-month blood test is called an A1C test.
+This test reflects your blood sugar (or blood glucose) control over the past 2-3 months.
 Testing your A1C level every 3 months is the best way for you and your healthcare provider to understand how well your blood sugar levels are controlled.
 Your healthcare provider will likely be the one who orders an A1C test.
 Your A1C goal will be determined by your healthcare provider, but it is generally less than or equal to 7%.

 What supplies do I need?